kumpmati/pieni.link/README.md

 npm install
 ```

-Copy the contents of `.env.example` to a file called `.env`, then fill all the environment variables
+Copy the contents of `.env.example` to a file called `.env`, then fill all the environment variables according to the comments in the file.

 ```bash
 cp .env.example .env